edenchazard/dc-lineage-builder/README.md

 # set up development settings
 cp .env.example .env.development

-# edit with your favorite text editor
+# edit with your favourite text editor
 # and change the settings. you will need to
 # insert your DragCave API key.
 nano .env.development